FWS is awarded in combination with other aid to meet financial need.

-Note: If you were awarded FWS for the academic year and wish to work for the spring semester only, you need to email SFS by October 1 to request the spring portion of your award only.
-Otherwise, your full academic year award will be canceled and cannot be re-instated due to limited funding.
+Note: If you were awarded FWS for the full academic year and wish to work in the spring semester only, you need to email Student Financial Services by October 1 and request the spring portion of your award only.
+Otherwise, your FULL academic year award will be canceled and cannot be re-instated due to limited funding.

 When Can I Work?

-FWS is available during the academic year which begins on the first day of fall semester classes and ends on the last day of spring exams.
-Fall only FWS ends on the last day of employment is the last day of fall semester exams.
+FWS is available during the academic year only and that begins on the first day of the fall semester and ends on the last day of spring exams.
+If a student is award fall only FWS, the last day of employment is the last day of fall semester exams.

 Students are encouraged to create a work schedule to achieve the following:

 Students should not earn more than half of their full year award in the fall semester due to semester based awarding and potential changes to a financial aid award.

 Remaining fall semester award eligibility will carry forward into the spring semester, allowing students to earn their remaining balance in addition the spring portion.
 Students awarded for both semesters are able to work during the winter break.

 Work study earnings are not applied to your UVM student account.
 Earnings are payable to you in a bi-weekly payroll.
 Direct deposit is mandatory and until this is established, paychecks are printed and available in the payroll office located at 237 Waterman.
 We encourage students to prepare a budget to help plan anticipated income and expenses.